obviousjim/ofxDOF/README.md

 ofxDOF
 ======

-Depth of field addon for openFrameworks
+Depth of field addon for openFrameworks.

+Originally prototyped in the RGBDToolkit, now extracted to an addon.